Has Community Healthcare Trust Incorporated's (NYSE:CHCT) Impressive Stock Performance Got Anything to Do With Its Fundamentals?

-Community Healthcare Trust (NYSE:CHCT) has had a great run on the share market with its stock up by a significant 6.7% over the last month.
+Community Healthcare Trust (NYSE:CHCT) has had a great run on the share market with its stock up by a significant 24% over the last three months.
 Given that stock prices are usually aligned with a company's financial performance in the long-term, we decided to study its financial indicators more closely to see if they had a hand to play in the recent price move.
-Specifically, we decided to study Community Healthcare Trust's ROE in this article.
+In this article, we decided to focus on Community Healthcare Trust's ROE.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity